Select Page

 About This Site

-We are a non-profit organization with the purpose of helping consumers that have been harmed by unethical or illegal actions by Utah licensed professionals and others.
-We began in 2017.
+We are a non-profit organization with the purpose of helping consumers that have been harmed by unethical or illegal actions by Utah companies, licensed professionals and others.

-While we are a non-governmental agency, unincorporated nonprofit organization operated by volunteers, we advocate for consumer victims with state and industry agencies and often meet with state leaders to create better legislation to protect consumers.
+There are no CFPAU financial accounts.
+We are a unincorporated nonprofit association operated by volunteers, we advocate for consumer victims with state and industry agencies and often meet with state leaders to create better legislation to protect consumers.

-We also provide consumer reviews, victim experiences and opinions about professionals and companies and organizations our research has indicated is harmful to consumers.
+We also provide consumer review reports, and opinions about victim experiences with professionals and companies and organizations that our in depth research has indicated is harmful to consumers.
 To learn more about our organization, please visit our policy page at https://cfpau.org/policy

 OUR FACEBOOK PAGE